 Most pregnant women are extremely cautious about what they consume while they’re pregnant.
 Prospective mothers are told to watch what they eat, drink, and know which medications and supplements to avoid.
-But what about taking prenatal vitamins?
+But what about taking good prenatal vitamins?
 There’s some mixed messaging out there regarding these vitamins.

 While some may say that you don’t need to supplement with prenatal vitamins if you’re eating a balanced diet, experts typically agree that taking prenatal vitamins is beneficial to both you and your baby.
 Here are a few of the reasons why it’s important to add prenatal vitamins to your daily diet during pregnancy and how to choose the best option for your needs.

 Let’s face it: growing a person is hard work for your body!
 Your baby is consuming many of the nutrients that you get from your daily diet.
 While some experts may argue that a balanced diet will take the place of a prenatal vitamin supplement, sometimes eating well simply isn’t enough.
 Because your baby is developing and changing so rapidly, there will generally be some nutrients that you’re not getting enough of no matter how healthy you’re eating.

 The main reason is that many nutrients from your diet simply don’t absorb as well into your system as they would if you were taking a dietary supplement.
 Prenatal vitamins help you close any nutritional gaps and ensure that both you and your baby are getting the daily recommended amounts of essential nutrients.
 They are especially important if you are experiencing serious morning sickness throughout your pregnancy.
 Replacing the lost vitamins is essential for yours and your baby’s health.